tobyLovick/blackjax/README.md

 ### N.B.
 This fork of Blackjax includes code and figures of the blackjax-nested sampling implementation running on a CMB-likelihood (i.e. no noise/foregrounds cosmic-variance-only observations of the CMB).
 This seems to run much faster than the Polychord (https://github.com/PolyChord/PolyChordLite) implementation of the same nested sampling problem, and should harness GPU resources effeciently as well.
-All CMB realisations are generated using COSMOPOWERjax (https://github.com/dpiras/cosmopower-jax)
+All CMB realisations are generated using COSMOPOWERjax (https://github.com/dpiras/cosmopower-jax).

+Full installation instructions in a virtual environment are given in CMB/blackjaxCMB.py to generate samples and a plot

 # BlackJAX
 ![Continuous integration](https://github.com/blackjax-devs/blackjax/actions/workflows/test.yml/badge.svg)